projectara/greybus-spec/source/special.rst

 The AP Module sends this to the SVC to indicate that a connection being torn down has entered its quiescing stage before being disconnected.
-The AP shall have received a response to a Control Disconnecting request from the Interface prior to this call.
-This operation allows the SVC to prepare the underlying |unipro|
-connection for an orderly shutdown before it is finally disconnected.
+The AP shall ensure that no Operations are in flight on the Connection before sending this request.

+The SVC Connection Quiescing Operation allows the SVC to prepare the underlying |unipro| connection for an orderly shutdown before it is finally disconnected.
+In particular, it allows the AP to later ensure that all |unipro| data flow associated with the connection has been completed, allowing both users of the connection to later release any resources consumed by that connection.

 Greybus SVC Connection Quiescing Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^